bohdan-mykhailenko/ui_ai-coach-chat/README.md

 ## Description

-This project is a real-time chat to communicate with an Open AI model in Agile assistant role.
+This project is a real-time chat to communicate with an Open AI model in an Agile assistant role.

 ## Features

-- **Real-time chatting**: Allow users to ask the Open AI model and gert quick responses.
+- **Real-time chatting**: Allow users to ask the Open AI model and get quick responses.
 - **Adaptability**: Full adaptability for different screen resolutions.

 ## Technologies